by Texas Homesteader ~

 Where To Find Solar Pathway Lights

 I found several styles of *Solar Pathway Lights on Amazon.
-Just make sure they offer a replaceable battery so you’ll be able to enjoy your new solar lights for a long time!
+Just make sure to get the kind that uses a replaceable battery so you’ll be able to enjoy your new solar lights for a long time!

 NOTE: If you don’t already have it, you can totally *Try Amazon Prime For FREE for 30 days.
 Then place your order & get your free shipping, etc. Keep prime for 30 days FOR FREE & try it out – streaming movies, music, free shipping – the whole 9 yards!
 If you don’t want to continue you can cancel within 30 days and pay nothing for the Amazon Prime membership trial run.
 But you’ll probably want it anyway – we’ve gotten lots of use from our Amazon Prime by streaming videos & TV shows, streaming music, free next day shipping option on many items, etc.